riteshbangal/GeektrustChallenges/README.md

  * 	Velocity[speed: Integer; unit: String (megamiles/hour)]
  *  TraverseDetail[time (minutes): Integer; sequence of orbits: List<Orbit>, vehicle: Vehicle]

-> Inputs:

- *  Weather, Source, Destination/Destinations;

-> Process (Algorithm):

- *  Calculate and find out optimized TraverseDetail from list of populated TraverseDetails.

-> Outputs:

- *  Success (vehicle and orbit information) or failure message.

 > Assumption:

- *	Details for source and destination, can't be same.
+ *	For any orbit source and destination, can't be interchanged.
 As road could be two ways.
  *  Unit of speed limit of an orbit and vechicle's speed should be same.
 Default unit is megamiles/hour.

 > Note: